nguyenjessev/dom-manipulation/README.md

 This includes DOM manipulation exercises as outlined in The Odin Project

 ## Problems
-I had no problems with this exercise
+I had to use JavaScript to dynamically alter a webpage

 ## What I used
 HTML, CSS, JavaSript